ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 * Issues that do not require a discussion (bug fixes or broken forms/functions) will be resolved by Arctos programmers.

-* An Issue requiring discussion will be considered by the Arctos Workinig Group, the Issue author, and other interested users - Issues and discussions are open to all.
+* An Issue requiring discussion will be considered by the Arctos Working Group, the Issue author, and other interested users - Issues and discussions are open to all.
 The discussion of an Issue is best tracked as comments of the Issue.
-Each Issue that is created is number is considered active until Closed.
+Each Issue that is created is number and considered active until Closed.
 You can reply to comment via email if you "Watch" a repository in Github.
 Read more about using [GitHub Issues](https://guides.github.com/features/issues/).

 ## How to File an Issue